 Creating a custom (forked) version of one of these apps breaks that standardization.
 Once customized:

-• Your store no longer receives automatic updates or security patches from BigCommerce.
+q.
+Automatic Updates Cease: Your store no longer receives automatic security patches or features from BigCommerce for that component.

 As a result, custom apps require a recurring investment of developer time and attention, eroding the benefits of SaaS; in fact, BigCommerce even surfaces one such warning to this effect: